PMichalina/third-party-risk-assessment-saas-vendor/README.md

 Evidence includes an access control policy, role matrix, and recent access review report.

-However, the Joiner–Mover–Leaver (JML) process has not yet been fully verified.
+However, the Joiner-Mover-Leaver (JML) process has not yet been fully verified.

 ### Data Loss Prevention – Partially Effective